-The Traveling Bee
+The Travelling Bee

 Beekeepers are really just supporters of a small society of insects with a prodigious level of productivity – the colony.
 We inspect our hives and enjoy its growth for months, and all being well, have the opportunity one day to enjoy honey.

 But it’s short-sighted to think of the beehive merely as a place from which honey is drawn.
-Beyond the wonder and joy we derive from the beautiful construction and use of honeycomb, it’s illuminating to considering the beehive as an industrial center, with incoming goods, a production line and the delivery of much more than mere honey.
+Beyond the wonder and joy we derive from the beautiful construction and use of honeycomb, it’s illuminating to consider the beehive as an industrial center, with incoming goods, a production line and the delivery of much more than mere honey.

 Weather permitting, large numbers of older worker bees will leave the hive to collect important resources.
 One of the joys of beekeeping is sitting back on a summer day and watching the furious activity of bees leaving and returning to the hive.